BabylonJS/Documentation/content/How_To/shaders/compute_shader.md

 });
 ```
 Note that for a (sampled) texture variable as `src` in the example above:
-* you must define a corresponding sampler (`samplerSrc` in the example above) with a binding value equal to the binding value of the texture minus 1.
-In Babylon.js we don't have a separate sampler object from the texture itself that you could bind separately, so when you bind a texture to your shader we automatically bind a sampler object to the binding just before.
+* you must define a corresponding sampler (`srcSampler` in the example above) with a binding value equal to the binding value of the texture minus 1.
+In Babylon.js we don't have a separate sampler object from the texture itself that you could bind separately, so when you bind a texture to your shader we automatically bind a sampler object to the binding just before (if you don't pass `false` as the 3rd parameter to `setTexture()`, see below)
-* you must not add this sampler in the `bindingsMapping`
+* you must **not** add this sampler in the `bindingsMapping` object

+If you don't need to bind the sampler corresponding to a texture (because you are going to use `textureLoad` (which does not need a sampler) or a sampler coming from another texture declaration for eg), you can instruct the system not to bind the sampler by passing `false` as the 3rd parameter to `ComputeShader.setTexture()`.

 ## Examples